 Indoors

-Make mini-greenhouses from plastic milk jugs with the bottoms cut off.
+mini-greenhouses from plastic milk jugs with the bottoms cut off.

 Leave cap off for ventilation.

-To check if your plant in a clay pot needs water, tap your fingernail on
+check if your plant in a clay pot needs water, tap your fingernail on

 the side.
 A thud means plant is okay.
-A ringing sound means it needs
+A

 water.

-Every time you water your potted plants, rotate the pot a quarter turn.
+time you water your potted plants, rotate the pot a quarter turn.

 This will encourage new growth to come up evenly and your plants